 Step 3 – Garnish with lime curls or candied ginger (another ingredient I always have on hand to soothe an upset stomach).

-For The Non-Alcoholic Version
+For the Non-Alcoholic Charcoal Beet Drink Version

 Step 1 – Combine all the ingredients but the seltzer in a cocktail shaker with ice.